dsmurl/mirrorball/docs/initial-plan.md

 Notes

 - Monorepo: Nx will manage the workspace, tasks, and caching for frontend, API, and infra.
 - Pulumi is the IaC tool.
-The frontend will still use a JS/TS package manager (pnpm/npm/yarn); Deno will manage backend code where used.
+The frontend and backend will both use a JS/TS package manager (pnpm); Bun will manage backend code where used.
 This plan uses Pulumi to orchestrate infra, not as an app package manager.

-#### 2) High-Level Architecture (Nx monorepo, Deno API service, no Lambdas)
+#### 2) High-Level Architecture (Nx monorepo, Bun API service, no Lambdas)

 - Region: Default deployment region is `us-west-2`.
 - Auth: Amazon Cognito Hosted UI + Cognito User Pool.
 Two groups: dev, admin.
-- API: Single Deno web service (containerized) exposes minimal endpoints.
+- API: Single Bun web service (containerized) exposes minimal endpoints.
 No API Gateway, no Lambda.
 Deployed on AWS App Runner in `us-west-2` (fallback to ECS Fargate only if App Runner is unavailable).
-- Uploads: Frontend calls the Deno API to obtain pre-signed S3 PUT URLs.
+- Uploads: Frontend calls the Bun API to obtain pre-signed S3 PUT URLs.
 API validates JWT (Cognito) and role (group claim).
 - Metadata: DynamoDB single-table for image metadata (owner, uploadTime, devName, s3Key, publicUrl).
 API performs writes/reads.
 - Public URL: CloudFront distribution with two origins: S3 (site + images prefixes) and API origin (App Runner/ECS).
 CloudFront routes `/api/*` to the API origin and everything else to S3.
 S3 remains private using CloudFront OAC.

 Email domain control options (no Lambdas required)

 - Primary (simple, immediate): API-level enforcement.
-The Deno API reads an `ALLOWED_EMAIL_DOMAINS` config (comma-separated list) and rejects upload/delete endpoints when the Cognito token `email` claim is not in an allowed domain.
+The Bun API reads an `ALLOWED_EMAIL_DOMAINS` config (comma-separated list) and rejects upload/delete endpoints when the Cognito token `email` claim is not in an allowed domain.
 Listing/search remains available to authenticated users regardless of domain.
 If `ALLOWED_EMAIL_DOMAINS` is not set or is empty, no domain restriction is applied (uploads/deletes allowed subject to role checks only).
 - Optional (stronger at identity layer): Use Cognito federated IdP with a Google Workspace OIDC provider restricted to your company domain.
 Disable native signup/self-registration to ensure only employees can sign in via Workspace.
 This requires adding a Cognito OIDC provider but no Lambda triggers.

 #### 3) Roles & Authorization Model